‘RHOA’s Porsha Williams Flaunts Curvy Bikini Body: Is She Still On Vegan Diet?

 “These days it’s all about being thick and fine and body positivity,” Porsha wrote on Instagram.
 “I’m down for all of that, but what about the inside will I be ‘fine’ after 50?…My goal is simply that I’ll have a better quality of life for a long time to come.”

-Williams stuck to her vegan diet for a while, but lapsed when the Real Housewives of Atlanta cast traveled to Barcelona, Spain this past season.
+Williams stuck to her vegan diet for a while, but lapsed when the Real Housewives of Atlanta cast traveled to Barcelona, Spain, this past season.

 A recent Instagram photo showed a meaty feast Porsha offered at a recent party (photo below), suggesting she may have slipped off the vegan-diet bandwagon.